At a Glance

 - UNC Honor Pledge

-Selected students will be invited for an interview with the HHA Student Leaders, Shay Slifko, Program Manager at the Office of International Activities (OIA) in the School of Medicine, and Brandy Arellano, Program Manager at Center for Global Initiatives (CGI).
+Selected students will be invited for an interview with the HHA Student Leaders, Shay Slifko, from the Office of Global Health Education in the UNC Institute for Global Health and Infectious Diseases (IGHID), and Carolin Suedkamp, from the Center for Global Initiatives (CGI).

 Evaluation of Applicants

 Applications are evaluated by the HHA Student Leaders and the CGI and OIA Program Managers.
-The following criteria will be considered:
+In addition to the eligibility criteria, the following criteria will be considered:

 - Would participation in the global opportunity allow the applicant to gain new, relevant global experience they wouldn’t otherwise have?